NE-Robotics/In-Control/www/docs/INDEX.md

-# Welcome to INCONTROL!
+# Welcome to In Control!

-FRC In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams.
+FRC In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams, built on top of Advantage Kit a datalogging and viewing utility.

 ## Getting Started

-These links cover the basics of getting around in AdvantageScope and and accessing data.
+These links cover the basics of getting around in In Control and and accessing data.

 - [App Navigation](/docs/NAVIGATION.md)
 - [Opening/Downloading Log Files](/docs/OPEN-FILE.md)